Review: Icelandair Saga Lounge - Perfect for Unwinding

 Family-Friendly Lounge

 Saga Lounge, besides being spacious, features family facilities and a play area for kids.
-This guarantees that everyone will enjoy one stay at the lounge regardless of the guest's age.
+This guarantees that everyone will enjoy a stay at the lounge, regardless of age.
 Such facilities are rare in many of the world's best lounges.
-The lounge was peaceful during our visit, with over half remaining unoccupied.
+The lounge was peaceful during our visit, with over half of the seats remaining unoccupied.

 Customer Service

 The staff at Saga Lounge were friendly.
 They spoke good English and maintained a cheerful attitude.
 Also, the tables were constantly being cleaned, and the buffet tables were filled.
-The staff did their work efficiently and had a good attitude.
+The staff worked efficiently and maintained a good attitude.
 We would say that Saga Lounge has 5-star customer service.

 Rating